infoxy/utext/README.md

   - with special spaces (spations, fixed-width spaces) that can be nice for printable papers, but really bad things then copypasted on the web pages;
   - with special dashes, hyphens or other symbols that can be unreleased in the used fonts.

 This makes pieces of text harder to search and ugly to look.
-PlainFilter filter can be used to transform plain text in some more normalized and clean form (based on specified options) and also provide some additional services like tags stripper and pattern usage.
+PlainFilter filter can be used to transform plain text to the some more normalized and clean form (based on specified options) and also provide some additional services like tags stripper and pattern usage.
 See [PlainFilter](#plainfilter) section for details.

 ## PlainFilter